 Users at the Main, Regional, and Branch Campuses may return items to the Circulation Desk of their respective library.
 We prefer that you hand the book to a library staff member, but you may also place it in a designated library drop-box.

 Distance learners, and users unable to travel to their campus library, may mail their items back to us.

 Orlando, Florida 32816-2430

 Items which have still not been returned 10 days after the due date, will result in your ILLiad account being blocked.
 Once the item is checked in, the block will be removed.
 Items returned over the weekend are checked in on the next business day.

 Interlibrary Loan services may be used by all faculty, staff, and currently enrolled students at the University of Central Florida.

 - Students must be enrolled in at least one class during the current semester, including Summer sessions.

 - Retired faculty are eligible for ILL/DDS services, with their UCF ID card.

 - Community patrons do not have ILL/DDS privileges.

-Document Delivery services are available to all graduate students, faculty & staff, undergraduates at branch & regional campuses, distance learners, and students with disabilities.
-Undergraduates taking classes on the Main Campus are not eligible for Document Delivery.
-Please click the Requesting Items tab for more information on Document Delivery.
+Document Delivery services are available to everyone.
+Please click on Requesting Items tab for more information on Document Delivery.